AirWalk-Digital/airview-demo-environment/README.md

 Persists data into the PGSQL database service.

 ### Storage Mock
-Mock service to allow the application to operate without markdown content as this is not supported currently.
+Mock service to proxy calls to github api main branch as a substitute for local storage

+### Github Proxy
+Handles Github Oauth app token exchange

 ### Oauth Mock
 Mock service to allow the frontend SPA to execute it's authentication flow against a mock oauth2 provider